-2.7.1 Power Cord and Circuit Breakers
+2.8.1 Power Cord and Circuit Breakers

 AC power cords may differ depending on your power requirements.
-The frame is supplied with two power cord types: a pigtail for 100-120VAC, and either pigtail or IEC-type power cords for 220-240VAC.
+The frame is supplied with a pigtail for either IEC-type power cords for 220-240VAC.
 Two main circuit breakers can be found behind the protective cover located in the front of the frame.
 The following table describes the power connections for pigtail power cords.